EvernodeXRPL/evernode-sdk/evdevkit/index.md

 # Do [acquire](#acquiring-instance-from-evernode), [bundle](#creating-the-deployable-contract-package) and [deploy](#uploading-a-contract-to-evernode) in one command
 evdevkit acquire-and-deploy <path to contract directory> <contract binary> -a <contract binary arguments>

-# Lost active hosts in evernode
+# List the active hosts in Evernode
 evdevkit list

 # See host info